 Message from the East:

 The cold breeze of Winter is here with us and a New Year has begun.
 The short days in New England are something that I could not have imagined when I was a kid living in Panama.
-Not in my wildest dreams could have thought that one day I would become a Master of a Masonic Lodge in Connecticut!!
+It has been 35 plus years since the first time the word Mason came across my vocabulary.
+I guess was back then when the seed was planted in my brain to follow this path.
+Not in my wildest dreams could I have thought that one day I would become a Master of a Masonic Lodge in Connecticut!!

-At the time I thought that it will just be a one year gig and that somebody else will take my place…wrong, I soon found out that there are not that many brothers willing to step up to the plate and be more involved.
+The hardest part of any journey is the first step.
+My Masonic journey started seven years ago when WB Scott Pierce was forming his line of officers and talked me into joining as Junior Steward.
+At the time I thought that it will just be a one year gig and that somebody else will take my place…wrong.
+I soon found out that there are not that many brothers willing to step up to the plate and be more involved.
 They do not know what they are missing.

-This past six years have been a school in the art of cooking, cleaning, memorizing ritual and getting to know the details of what we do.
-Many will see this as a burden, when in fact is nothing like that.
-Every step of the way we learn to be more patient and communicate better.
-We learn how to react to the everchanging tides and navigate with more aplomb.
-I still remember making a mess of a lecture and feeling shame about it, and having brothers reassure me and encourage me to keep going.
+This past seven years have been a school in the art of cooking, cleaning, memorizing ritual and getting to know the details of what we do.
+Many may see this as a burden, when in fact it is nothing like that.
+Every step of the way we learn to be more patient and to communicate better.
+We learn how to react to the ever changing tide and navigate with more aplomb.
+I still remember making a mess of a lecture and feeling shame about it.
+But I had brothers reassure

 Marcos G. Garcia – Worshipful Master